 - Start/End dates for Song Notes

 Now, all this said, Music 1 SE is still one of the most advanced scheduling tools in the world, and it’s low price makes it one of the best and most economical investments a webcaster can make.
-If you start with SE and later decide to move up to the more advanced Version 7, upgrading is quick and easy.
+If you start with SE and later decide to move up to the more advanced Pro edition, upgrading is quick and easy.